Writing implement: Fountain pens

-Fountain pens were developed in the 19th century.
+The first modern fountain pens were developed in the 19th century, with functionally similar designs appearing as early as the 10th century.
 These consist of the nib unit, an ink reservoir chamber, and an external casing.
 The casing usually includes a cover for the nib, in order to protect its shape and keep the ink from evaporating dry or wicking into the user's pocket.
 Depending on the design of the pen, the ink reservoir can be filled in several different ways: direct addition by eyedropper, suction from an internal mechanism, or disposable pre-filled cartridges.
 Some cartridge-based fountain pens can be fitted with "converters", which are separate piston/suction reservoirs of the same dimensions as the pen's usual refill cartridge; these allow the pen to refill from bottled ink.

 Only certain types of ink can be used in a fountain pen, to avoid clogging up the nib unit mechanism.
 Although the larger reservoir of fountain pens requires less frequent ink replenishment, the ink may inconveniently spill out in certain contexts to stain the paper, fingers, or clothing of an unwary writer.
-Differences in air pressure may cause spectacular effects when travelling by airplane.
+Differences in air pressure may cause the ink to leak when travelling by airplane.